Policy and Procedure #161.0, Purchasing

 Return to top

-The York Region District School Board is committed to being accountable, ethical and fiscally responsible in the use of public funds.
-All purchases made on behalf of the Board will be made in an open and transparent manner that maximizes value.
+The York Region District School Board is committed to being accountable, ethical, and fiscally responsible for public funds.
+All purchases made on behalf of the Board will be made openly and transparently, maximizing value.

-Through the Purchasing Services Department, every effort will be made to achieve best value for money.
+The Board adheres to all procurement laws, regulations, rules, acts, trade agreements and the Broader Public Sector Procurement Directive to serve the public interest with fair, open, and transparent procurement processes in the acquisition of goods and services.
 Purchasing decisions will be based on the Total Cost of Ownership method of procurement.
-The Board adheres to all procurement laws, regulations, rules, acts, trade agreements and the Broader Public Sector Procurement Directive in order to serve the public interest with fair, open and transparent procurement processes in the acquisition of goods and services.
+Every effort will be made to achieve the best value for money.

 All staff members of the York Region District School Board occupy positions of public trust and confidence.
 They are therefore expected to discharge their duties and responsibilities in a professional and impartial manner.